not an educator? visit the student site

 By Lucia Xin Liu, PhD.; Jihang Chen; Beth Phillips, PhD, RN, CNE, CHSE

-• Benefits of an online interactive educational program over traditional textbooks
+Benefits of an online interactive educational program in comparison to traditional textbooks

 By Beth Cusatis Phillips, PhD, RN, CNE, CHSE; Janean Johnson, DNP, RN, CNE; Nikita Khalid, MS; Nicole Zapparrata, MA; and Glenn Albright, PhD